Staying healthy has never been more important. Eating well and keeping active supports our physical and

 Exercise and physical activity – what's allowed?

 Staying active is one of the best things you can do to keep your body and mind healthy.
-The types of exercise you can do during COVID-19 will depend on whether you're able to leave your home.
+The types of activities you can do during COVID-19 will depend on whether or not you have symptoms, or if there are restrictions on leaving your home.

 Make sure you follow the

 NSW Government's instructions to protect yourself and others.
 This advice applies to people living in NSW and is being updated regularly.
 If you live outside of NSW, follow the relevant State or Territory advice.